FoleyLab/wptherml_v1.0.0/README.md

 `python test.py`
 where test.py is the name of the file you created, or execute it within your IDE.

+There are illustrative features of using the features of the multilayer class contained in Jupyter notebooks within this repository; more will be added in the near future!

 ## Features List
 1. Computes Reflectivity, Transmissivity, and Absorptivity/Emissivity spectrum of arbitrary multi-layered planar structures using the Transfer Matrix Method
 2. Computes Thermal Emission spectrum at a given temperature of multi-layer structure as emissivity * Blackbody spectrum